Health And Welfare

 The health and welfare of every single one of our children is of the utmost importance to us.

 When a child joins our school, parents or carers are asked to declare any medical conditions that require care within school and a Health Care Plan provided for them.
-Parents are responsible for providing school with any prescription medicine their child needs or epipen or asthma inhaler.
-We ensure we have a spare epipen available for emergency use.
+Parents are responsible for providing school with an epipen or asthma inhaler if their child requires it.

 We have a number of qualified first aiders who will administer first aid for minor accidents.
 Parents are contacted when any more serious accidents happen.
 It is therefore vital that we have a current mobile number for parents and the number of a close friend or relative who could be reached in case of emergency.